 The College committee will determine scholarship recipients according to the following criteria:

 ELIGIBILITY: Students must be pursuing a primary major in the College of Media at the time of application and must continue as primary Media students during the upcoming academic year.
-Incoming freshmen should not apply as they will be automatically considered at the time of application.
 In addition, students must meet the criteria specified by the individual scholarship.
 For example, some scholarships are earmarked for a specific major in accordance with the wishes of those who donated money for those scholarships.
 Continuing students MUST complete a Scholarship Application in order to be considered for an award.
 There are no exceptions.

 PERFORMANCE: Students should show a record of excellence and commitment in connection with their chosen major.
 The committee looks closely at grades in classes within the major.
 College of Media professors may also be asked by the committee for input on students’ performance within their courses.
 It also looks at related activities—internships, work with campus media, involvement in media-related organizations or clubs, etc.

 Scholarships are awarded on merit and are not intended to be a substitute for financial aid.

 See the full list of available scholarships.
 This list is subject to change without prior notice.
 Students who complete the scholarship application will be considered for all applicable scholarships; it is not necessary to specify interest in a particular one.

 If you have been awarded a scholarship from the College of Media, information is available on how to write your thank you letter.